woocommerce/storefront/README.txt

 = 2.3.5 - 2018-10-24 =
 * Fix - Use Pointer Events API for consistency across touchscreen devices when interacting with menus.
-* Fix - Removed CSS rule that was incorrectly changing the width of images logos to 100%.
+* Fix - Removed CSS rule that was incorrectly changing the width of image logos to 100%.

 = 2.3.4 - 2018-10-11 =
 * Tweak - Introduced new styles for enhanced compatibility with Composite Products 3.14.0 and Product Bundles 5.8.0.